jhskone/python-programming-primer/README.md

 ## Running the Collection of Tutorials
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/git/https%3A%2F%2Fgit.rcc.uchicago.edu%2Fjhskone%2Fime_programming_primer/e1be1074e3ab409cd5e7a8d9abe56e1216faa315?filepath=master.ipynb)

+There are no installation requirements for your local computer in order to view and run any of the ipython notebooks used in this short course.
+Instead we will rely on cloud compute resources that you will connect to through your web browser.
-You should only need to click the *binder* link to the left to launch the jupyter notebook server to interactively work with the notebooks and other contents of this repo.
+In order to access an interactive environment to view and execute the python programming jupyter notebooks, you will need to click the *binder* link at the top left of this section.
+This will open up a new browser window tab that will provision a lightweight remote cloud resource that will spin up a jupyter notebook server for you to interactively work with the notebooks and other contents of this repo.

+## Using Python on Your Personal Computer